timothydijamco/cryptopredictor/README.md

 For the more advanced scripts, a MongoDB database to store price history data should be created.
  * It should be configured to run on the same host as you plan to run the Node.js scripts on and should be on port 27017.
  * It should contain a database named `cryptopredictor` that contains a collection `priceHistory`.

 If you choose a different configuration, you can adjust the MongoDB database configuration used by editing the scripts in /dbUtils.

-You need to then run a script to query GDAX for the price history data and add the data to MongoDB:
+You need to then run a script that queries GDAX for the price history data and adds the price history data to MongoDB:
 ```
 node -e 'require("./dbUtils/insertNewPriceHistory.js").run()'
 ```